latin america

 politically.

-- Provide an economic free trade alternative to hard line regimes.
+economic free trade alternative to hard line regimes.

 Recommendations: